edunham/site/drafts/kangaroos.rst

 I was a student employee at the OSU Open Source Lab, on and off between internships and other jobs, for 4 years.
 Being part of the lab helped shape my life and career, in almost overwhelmingly positive ways.
-However, the further I get from the lab the more clearly I notice how being part of it changed the way I form expectations about my own technical skills.
+However, the farther I get from the lab the more clearly I notice how being part of it changed the way I form expectations about my own technical skills.